Google Arts & Culture

-Google Arts & Culture (formerly Google Art Project) is an online platform of high-resolution images and videos of artworks and cultural artifacts from partner cultural organizations throughout the world.
+Google Arts & Culture (formerly Google Art Project) is an online platform of high-resolution images and videos of artworks and cultural artifacts from partner cultural organizations throughout the world, operated by Google.

 It utilizes high-resolution image technology that enables the viewer to tour partner organization collections and galleries and explore the artworks' physical and contextual information.
 The platform includes advanced search capabilities and educational tools.

-A part of the images are used within Wikimedia and Wikipedia.
+A part of the images are used within Wikimedia; see the category Google Art Project works by collection.

-Collections in Wikimedia

-The following list of collections is based on the Wikimedia category Google Art Project works by collection.
-The "Visit" link redirects to the museum's official page on the Google Arts & Culture platform.
-See also collections in Google Arts & Culture.
-The "Assigned works" link redirects to the images of the works shown in this collection available in Wikimedia.

-Painters in Wikimedia

-The following alphabetically ordered list of painters with hierarchically assigned works is available within Wikimedia.

-Paintings in Wikimedia

-The following list of paintings is available within Wikimedia.

-Files in Wikimedia

-The following files created by the project are available within Wikimedia.

-Gigapixel images in Wikimedia

-The following gigapixel images created by the project are available within Wikimedia.